Nancy Wambui

-Nancy Wambui (born 28 July 1986) is a Kenyan long-distance runner.
+Nancy Wambūi (born 28 July 1986) is a Kenyan long-distance runner.

-At the 2002 World Cross Country Championships she finished thirteenth in the short race, while the Kenyan team of which Wambui was a part finished second of the team competition.
+At the 2002 World Cross Country Championships she finished thirteenth in the short race, while the Kenyan team of which Wambūi was a part finished second of the team competition.
 She then finished fourteenth at the 2006 World Cross Country Championships, but that was not enough to win a medal with the team.